 He moved along and tapped photo number three.
 ‘Libby Vassillou.
 27. Last seen as she set out hiking in the Otways, near Lorne.
 Missing since December 2016 and Lance Edwards, 29.
 Last seen going for an evening jog and never returned.
 Missing since April 2017.
 No-one has seen or heard from any of them since they went missing.’
 He waved a hand across the photos. ’That is what qualifies as a missing person…’

 ‘What do you want me to do with this?’
-The Cop lifted the missing person report.
+The Cop held up the missing person report.

 ‘File it.
 Let me know if we get a match on the blood type found on the road.
 If she’s still missing in a few weeks or so, come back and see me then.’
 Max held his glare on the cop.
 ‘If there’s nothing else… I’m goin’ to get something to eat.’

-Max watched the young cop traverse the Detective bull pen and exit the room.
+Max watched the young cop traverse the bull pen and exit the room.

 He rubbed a thoughtful hand across his mouth.
 The blood on the road concerned him, but until he was certain the girl was actually missing, he couldn’t take it much further.

 In Australia, one person disappeared every fifteen minutes with more than 38,000 people reported missing each year.
 While most people were found within a short period of time, there remain over 1,600 long term missing persons.

 Some people go missing with the intention of never being found again.
 For whatever reason, some faked their own deaths, while others, usually the loner types, had no idea people were looking for them until they were located.